 “Things are different for sure, but it’s also still the same shit.
 Sometimes I feel like I have let myself down.
 I’ll think, ‘Girl, what are we doing here?’
 But it feels really good to create, because I still get to create.”

-Moving all around the country, Janese reliably found restaurant work: waiting tables at an Irish pub in Michigan, serving at a celebrity hot spot while studying yoga and writing for Flaunt Magazine in Los Angeles, or keeping the books for Blue Hill in the East Village while studying creative writing during undergrad.
+Moving all around the country, Janese reliably found restaurant work: waiting tables at an Irish pub in Michigan, serving at a celebrity hot spot while studying yoga and writing for Flaunt Magazine in Los Angeles, or keeping the books for Blue Hill in the West Village while studying creative writing during undergrad.
 With years of experience developing her perspective, Branden sees her return through a different lens.
 She views New York’s restaurant industry as a means to achieve a level of artistic freedom and learn from people she would never have otherwise encountered.

 “The staff all live the same life for the six to eight hours we’re there — from the dishwasher to the manager.
 When we disperse at the end of the night, we may not have a single thing in common with each other.
 In other jobs, you tend to be around the same people as you.
 The restaurant industry is so unique because I would never cross paths with some of the people I work with every single day.
 It’s the only industry in the world like that, and it’s so rewarding.”